pop-rikin/pearl-talent/content/Email Automations/onboarding/03-meet-the-talent.md

 **Meet some of our talent specialists:**
 - **Jennifer D. (Argentina):** 7 years in telemedicine care coordination.
 AdvancedMD expert.
 Now helping a US healthcare startup scale patient ops.
-- **Allan C. (Philippines):** 13 years in insurance billing.
-Medicare/Medicaid specialist with deep compliance knowledge.
-Currently streamlining ops for a US medical practice.
+- **Lance C. (Philippines):** 3 years in project and operations management.
+Ex–Shopee.
+Specializes in project management, data analytics, and process optimization for business operations.
-- **Simon B. (Argentina):** 5 years in B2B SaaS sales.
-HubSpot pro with experience in automations.
-Recently placed with a fast-growing tech company.
+- **Joan M. (Philippines):** 6+ years in account management and SaaS client support.
+CRM and cloud tools expert.
+Recently managed client success and process improvement for SaaS and managed service providers.
-- **Abril H. (Argentina):** 6 years as an EA in legal admin.
-Ex–Law Offices of Tina Sharma.
-Expert in legal compliance and executive support.
+- **Menna A. (Mexico):** 5 years as an executive assistant.
+Growth management and international business experience.
+Expert in cross-cultural communication and executive support.

 **What sets them apart?**
 - University-educated from top schools